milojezek/milojezek/README.md

 🏠 I'm a Prague-based developer, but I enjoy the flexibility of working from anywhere

-🛠️ Currently working at FPT Czech as a full-stack developer (JavaScript/TypeScript, React, Vue, Node...)
+🛠️ Currently working at FPT Czech as a software developer (JavaScript/TypeScript, React, Vue, Node...)

-🌱 In my free time, I learn the Go programming language, travel, learn languages, and play volleyball
+🌱 In my free time, I expand my expertise, esp. in backend development, travel, learn languages, and play volleyball

 <!-- 🌟 Projects -->